Research > Hydrographic Science Research Center

 The director of the HSRC is Ken Barbor, who achieved the rank of Rear Admiral in the U.S. Navy, served as the Commander of Naval Meteorology and Oceanography Command, and also served as a director of the International Hydrographic Bureau in Monaco for five years.
 His focus is to direct the center's efforts toward improving navigation and charting capabilities for the Navy, commercial vessels, and recreational boaters.

-The center is located within the USM Department of Marine Science offices in Bldg.
+The center is located within the USM Division of Marine Science offices in Bldg.
 1020 at the Stennis Space Center.

 Hydrography has traditionally been confined to providing navigation charts for the route planning and operation of surface ships.
 With the development of more sophisticated spectral sensors and computers, and the recent requirements for rapid environmental assessment, this traditional role has changed to the management of spatial and temporal information of all marine terrain features, processes and properties.
 This new role includes the acquisition, analysis and visualization of this spatial/temporal information.
 A major driving force in this new role is the recent technological developments in positioning, extraction of seabed information, remote sensing and the production of digital products.
 In addition, the modern user of hydrographic data requires complete and up-to-date marine environmental information that is easily accessible and presented in a useable form.